Skip to main content

 Overview

-Human-Computer Interaction (HCI) is a cross-disciplinary practice in the field of computing.
+Human-Computer Interaction (HCI) is a cross-disciplinary practice in computing.
 It combines understanding people (drawing on social sciences and psychology) with the design of technology (using practices from art/design, computing and engineering).

-You'll be suitable for this Human-Computer Interaction master's if you’re from technical and non-technical backgrounds, including:
+We accept applications to our Human-Computer Interaction Master's from both technical and non-technical backgrounds, including:

 • computer science, design, and psychology graduates